 ["Over the Rainbow"] was almost cut from the film during the process of test screenings and final editing in the summer of 1939.
 According to one report, studio head Louis B. Mayer thought the song was too sad.
 In another account, half a dozen MGM executives were in favor of cutting the song, questioning why Judy Garland was singing in a farmyard.
 Eddie Mannix, manager of the MGM studio, claimed that the song slowed the pace of the movie.
 Producer Mervyn LeRoy and assistant producer Arthur Freed argued passionately for the song’s inclusion; Mervyn reportedly threatened to quit the film if the song was cut.
 Their protests were effective, and Mayer decreed that the song remain in the film.

-Originally popularized by Judy Garland’s rendition in the film, the standard received new attention when it was covered in 1993 by Hawaiian artist Israel Kamakawiwoʻole (as “Somewhere Over the Rainbow”).
-By 2014, “Over the Rainbow,” written in 1938 by Yip Harburg, became attached to a new legend — that its lyrics were about the Jewish experience during the pattern of suppression, oppression, and violence that led up to the Holocaust period:
+Originally popularized by Judy Garland's rendition in the film, the standard received new attention when it was covered in 1993 by Hawaiian artist Israel Kamakawiwoʻole (as "Somewhere Over the Rainbow").
+By 2014, "Over the Rainbow," penned in 1938 by Yip Harburg, had become became attached to a new legend: that its lyrics were about the Jewish experience during the pattern of suppression, oppression, and violence that comprised the Holocaust:

 @CandaceMHill I've been watching it already.The music part is fabulous about Somewhere Over the Rainbow is about the holocaust.